-Platforms such as Zoom, Skype, Go to Meeting, Google Hangout, etc. are often used for virtual interviewing, and even more so now due to social distancing and the pandemic.
+Platforms such as Zoom, Skype, Go to Meeting, Google Hangout, etc. are often used for virtual networking and interviewing, and even more so now due to social distancing and the pandemic.

-Here are six quick tips for if you find yourself having a virtual interview:
+Here are six quick tips for if you find yourself having a virtual opportunity:

 Know your angles